-SSD Upgrades to your Apple iMac (aka “Tapered Edge” Aluminum iMac¹) can increase it’s life, capacity and speed and make it run like new .
+SSD Upgrades to your post 2012 Apple iMac (aka “Tapered Edge” Aluminium iMac¹) can increase it’s life, capacity and speed and make it run like new .

-From 2012 to the current model, Apple have been supplying iMac with a combined SSD/ HDD known as a “fusion drive” which is in essence a small SSD combined with a 1TB or larger HDD.
+From 2012 to the current model, Apple have been supplying iMac’s with either a HDD or a combined SSD/ HDD known as a “fusion drive” which is in essence a small SSD combined with a 1TB or larger HDD.

 The small SSD is used to run the OS and so they started quicker but unfortunately, the size of each new Mac OS update gets larger and larger and requiring more space.